 sustainable palm oil (CSPO)?
 What efforts has your company taken to address these obstacles or challenges?

-Awareness of RSPO in the market
+✓ Awareness of RSPO in the market

 Difficulties in the certification process

 Certification of smallholders

 Competition with non-RSPO members

 High costs in achieving or adhering to certification

 Human rights issues

 ✓ Insufficient demand for RSPO-certified palm oil

 Low usage of palm oil

 Reputation of palm oil in the market

-✓ Reputation of RSPO in the market
+Reputation of RSPO in the market

 ☐ Supply issues

-Traceability issues
+☐ Traceability issues

 No challenges faced

 Others

-Others
+Others -

 1.2 In addition to the actions already reported in this ACOP report, what other ways has your company supported the vision of the RSPO to transform markets to make sustainable palm oil the norm?
 Communication and/or engagement to transform the negative perception of palm oil

-✓ Engagement with business partners or consumers on the use of CSPO
+Engagement with business partners or consumers on the use of CSPO

-Engagement with government agencies
+✓ Engagement with government agencies

-Engagement with peers and clients
+✓ Engagement with peers and clients

 Promotion of CSPO through off product claims

 Promotion of CSPO outside of RSPO venues such as trade workshops or industry associations

 ✓ Promotion of physical CSPO

 Providing funding or support for CSPO development efforts

 Research & Development support

 ✓ Stakeholder engagement

 No actions taken

-✓ Others
+Others

 Others

-More engagement between RSPO and European Union & US CBP to align the requirements and common objectives.
+-

 1.3 If your company has any other publicly-available reports or information regarding its palm oil-related policies and activities, please provide the links here

-https://unitedplantations.com/sustainability/
+https://unitedplantations.com/up